johnman/openfin_fdc3_grid/README.md

 The applications import the fdc3 support by using a script tag and enabling the service in the config file.

-The codesandbox site is here: https://p67mt.csb.app/
+The codesandbox site is here: https://cyhir.csb.app/

-And the codesandbox ide is located here: https://codesandbox.io/s/fdc3-grid-instrument-p67mt?file=/README.md
+And the codesandbox ide is located here: https://codesandbox.io/s/openfin-fdc3-grid-demo-cyhir?file=/README.md

+To run locally clone or download the zip, extract, npm install and then run npm start.

+You will be shown a page with a set of links.
+Click and launch the Local versions of the app.

 More information about OpenFin: